opsabarsec/mkdocs-website-template/docs/index.md

     ---

-    I bring entrepreneurial insight to every project.
+    As the founder of Datalumina, I bring entrepreneurial insight to every project.
 I understand both the technical and business sides of AI implementation, ensuring solutions that deliver real ROI and align with your business goals.

 -   :material-youtube:{ .lg .middle } Educator & Communicator